c-okelly/wep_app_2/README.md

 The 24 hour forecast request only loads the relevant periods for the first day.
 This also uses the correctly formated html / css to make the tables align properly.

+In the case that there are no more forcast for the current day as it is alreayd past 22:00 the appropriate message is displayed.